Abstract analogues of flux as symplectic invariants: The two-torus

 \subsection{Elliptic curves}

 The algebra $Q$ from Definition \ref{th:q-algebra} arises in the following algebro-geometric context.
 Take some $p \in \mathit{Sym}^4(V^\vee)$ which is {\em simple}, meaning that it has four distinct zeros.
-This gives rise to a double branched cover $\pi: Y_p \rightarrow \mathbb{P}(V)$, whose total space is a smooth elliptic curve, embedded into the total space of the bundle $\OO_{\mathbb{P}(V)}(2)$.
+This gives rise to a double branched cover $\pi: Y_p \rightarrow \mathbb{P}(V)$, which is a smooth elliptic curve, embedded into the total space of the bundle $\OO_{\mathbb{P}(V)}(2)$.
 The sheaf $\pi_*\OO_{Y_p}$ decomposes into $\pm 1$ eigenspaces for the action of the covering transformation.
 These can be identified with

 where the second part is obtained by taking functions linear on the fibres of $\OO_{\mathbb{P}(V)}(2)$ and restricting them to $Y_p$.
 If $E_1,E_2$ are locally free sheaves on $\mathbb{P}(V)$, we have canonical isomorphisms